 Behind the scenes, Monsanto created fake data and engaged in a campaign of misinformation to combat claims that Roundup® is dangerous.
 In fact, documents emerged in recent litigation that demonstrate Monsanto colluded with the EPA to refute the connection between Roundup® and cancer.
 Even in the face of mounting scientific evidence to the contrary, Monsanto continues to vigorously deny that Roundup® can cause cancer to users.

-In 2015, the International Agency for Research on Cancer (IARC) classified glyphosate, the active ingredient in Monsanto’s Roundup®, as a “probable carcinogen to humans.”
+In 2015, the International Agency for Research on Cancer (IARC) classified the active ingredient in Monsanto’s Roundup®, glyphosate as a “probable carcinogen to humans.”
 IARC made this classification after years of thorough and exhaustive research and analysis, after examining peer-reviewed studies in scientific literature and analyzing occupational exposure of farmers and tree nursery workers around the world.
 This evidence, untainted by Monsanto’s campaign of misinformation, informed IARC’s decision to elevate glyphosate to “probable carcinogen” status.

 Roundup Exposure Medical Implications

 Exposure to Monsanto’s Roundup® has been linked to several serious forms of cancer.
 The International Agency for Research on Cancer (IARC) recently classified glyphosate, the active chemical in Roundup®, as a “probable carcinogen” to humans.
-The IARC specifically linked exposure to Roundup® with development of the following diseases:
+The IARC specifically linked exposure to Roundup® with the development of the following diseases: